-Apple iMessage tips and tricks: Master iMessage on iPhone, iPad, Mac and iPod - Pocket-lint
+Apple iMessage tips and tricks: Master iMessage on iPhone, iPad, Mac and iPod

 Messages can be used across multiple devices, syncing between them all when signed into the same Apple ID.
 Here are our best tips and tricks to help you get the most out of iMessages and its platform.

-Our top five best iMessage tricks
+Our top seven best iMessage tricks

 How to turn off read receipts for a particular contact on iMessage

-Open the Messages app > Tap on the message thread of the person you want to turn read receipts off for > Tap on the contact name at the top of the message thread > Tap on the information icon > Toggle off 'Send Read Receipts'.
+Open the Messages app > Tap on the message thread of the person you want to turn read receipts off for > Tap on the contact name at the top of the message thread > Scroll down and toggle off 'Send Read Receipts'.

 How to jump to the first message on iMessage